getslideapp/slate/source/index.html.md

 }
 ```

+Welcome to the public API documentation for Slide Link.

 The Slide API is organized around REST.
 Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
 JSON is returned by all API responses, including errors.

 Requests made with test credentials never hit the banking networks and incur no cost.

+If anything is missing or seems incorrect, please check the [GitHub issues](https://github.com/getslideapp/slate/issues) for existing known issues or create a new issue.

 <aside class="notice">
 You must replace <code>[COMPANY]</code> in all API Requests with your Company Id.